-Table 5.
+Table 9.
 Timing Specifications Generalized in CLK Periods

-VALUE (CLK periods with Clk_4x = 0)

-SYMBOL DESCRIPTION Low-Power Mode High-Speed Mode

-t MRAZ Cont mode m/r/az cycle 1552 ± 2 1612 ± 2

-t CMDR Cont mode data ready 1382 ± 2 1382 ± 2
+VALUE (CLK Periods with Clk_4x = 0) SYMBOL DESCRIPTION DDC232C DDC232CK t {MRAZ} Continuous mode, m/r/az cycle 1552 ± 2 1612 ± 2 t {CMDR} Continuous mode, data ready 1382 ± 2 1382 ± 2

-t NCDR1 1st ncont mode data ready TBD TBD

-t NCDR2 2nd ncont mode data ready TBD TBD

-t NCMRAZ Ncont mode m/r/az cycle TBD TBD

-In Figure 11, the first state is ncont state 8.
-The DDC232 always powers up in the ncont mode.
+In Figure 11, the first state is Ncont state 8.
+The DDC232 always powers up in the Ncont mode.
 In this case, the first state is 8 because CONV is initially low.
-After the first two states, cont mode operation is reached and the states begin toggling between 4 and 5.
-From now on, the input is being continuously integrated, either on side A or side B. The time needed for the m/r/az cycle, $t{MRAZ}$ , is the same time that determines the boundary between the cont and ncont modes described earlier in the Overview section. $\overline{\text{DVALID}}$ goes low after CONV toggles in time $t{\text{CMDR}}$ , indicating that data is ready to be retrieved.
+After the first two states, Cont mode operation is reached and the states begin toggling between 4 and 5.
+From now on, the input is being continuously integrated, either on side A or side B. The time needed for the m/r/az cycle, t{MRAZ}, is the same time that determines the boundary between the Cont and

+Ncont modes described earlier in the Continuous and Noncontinuous Operational Modes section.
+DVALID goes low after CONV toggles in time t{CMDR}, indicating that data are ready to be retrieved.

-See Figure 12 for the timing diagram of the internal operations occurring during continuous mode operation.
-Table 6 gives the timing specifications of the internal operations occurring during continuous mode operation.
+See Figure 12 for the timing diagram of the internal operations occurring during Continuous mode operation.
+Table 10 gives the timing specifications of the internal operations occurring during Continuous mode operation.